Skip to main content

 The groundwater standards for methoxychlor were adopted in Cycle 1 (1985) and updated in 1994 (Cycle 5).

-Methoxychlor is a man-made pesticide used on flies, mosquitoes, cockroaches, and other insects.
-Animals studies have shown that high levels of methoxychlor can cause tremors, convulsions, and seizures.
+Methoxychlor is a pesticide used to control a variety of insects.
+Studies have shown that high levels of methoxychlor can affect the nervous system.

 Methyl ethyl ketone